CirclePayApi/CirclePayApi/source/index.html.md

 # Gateway

-To process online transactions, you will need both a payment gateway and a payment processor.
+To process online transactions, you will need both a payment gateway and a payment method.

-<span style="color: red">Payment Gateway</span>: is the beginning and end of the transaction, where the customer will enter their credit card information and receive an approval or denial of the transaction.
+<span style="color: red">A payment gateway</span> is the technology that captures and transfers payment data from the customer to the acquirer.

-<span style="color: red">Payment Processor</span>: moves the information between the customer’s bank and the merchant acquirer, or acquiring bank.
+<span style="color: red">A payment method</span> is a way that customers pay for a product or service.

 <aside class="notice">
-Every transaction processed online needs <span style="color: red">both</span> payment gateway and payment processor.
+Each transaction requires a definition for a payment gateway and a payment method.
 </aside>

 <img src="https://devathon.com/wp-content/uploads/2020/02/Patement-gateway-process-Devathon.png" >